-(A) No facility shall be the site for the administration of enteral and/or parenteral moderate sedation without being issued a site certificate pursuant to 20 CSR 2110-4.020.
+(A) No facility shall be the site for the administration of enteral and/or parenteral conscious sedation without being issued a site certificate pursuant to 4 CSR 110-4.020.

-(B) The board may require a facility requesting a site certificate for moderate sedation undergo a facility inspection.
-Facility inspections will be conducted by boardappointed consultants.
+(B) The board may require a facility requesting a site certificate for conscious sedation undergo a facility inspection.
+Facility inspections will be conducted by board appointed consultants from the Conscious Sedation Evaluation Committee of the Missouri Dental Board.
 A facility inspection will be deemed satisfactory when all criteria in subsections (12)(C) and (D) of this rule have been satisfactorily met.

-1. All parenteral and pediatric moderate sedation permit applicants shall receive an on-site evaluation.
+1. All parenteral sedation permit applicants shall receive an on-site evaluation;

-2. Enteral moderate sedation permit applicants may receive an on-site evaluation.
+2. Enteral conscious sedation permit applicants may receive an on-site evaluation; and

-3. The board may, at any time, inspect a facility where moderate sedation is administered in order to verify compliance with the minimum requirements of the moderate sedation rule.
+3. The board may, at any time, inspect a facility where conscious sedation is administered in order to verify compliance with the minimum requirements of the conscious sedation rule.